carpentries-lab/metagenomics-analysis/_episodes/10-hands_on-diversity.md

 ~~~
 {: .language-r}

-By the above command, we can see that there are NAs on the different taxonomic leves.
+By the above command, we can see that there are NAs on different taxonomic leves.
 Although it is
-expected to see some NAs at species, or even at genus level, we will get rid of the ones at phylum
+expected to see some NAs at the species, or even at the genus level, we will get rid of the ones at
-level to procced with the analysis:
+the phylum level to proceed with the analysis:

 ~~~
 $ merged_metagenomes <- subset_taxa(merged_metagenomes, phylum != "NA")